 What does a SWIFT code look like?

-A SWIFT code is made of either 8 to 11 alphanumeric characters.
+A SWIFT code is made up of 8 to 11 alphanumeric characters.
 The first four represent the bank code, the next two are the country code, the following two are the location code, and the last three are the branch code.

 For example: AAAABBCCDDD